bsmith89/longev-mgen/doc/submission.md

-demonstrates the utility of culture-free genomics to understand the potential ecological roles of these key members of the mouse gut microbial community and explore several hypotheses that may explain differences in the distribution and response of these bacteria to acarbose treatment.
+demonstrates the utility of culture-free genomics to understand the potential ecological roles of these key members of the mouse gut microbial community and explore several hypotheses that may explain differences in the distribution and response of these bacteria to ACA treatment.
 Hypotheses
 derived from this analysis provide a foundation for future physiological studies in recently obtained cultivars.
-While a preponderance of
+While a large fraction of
-host-associated bacterial species are without isolated representatives, let alone characterized [@Stewart2012], combining experimental data from complex communities with the analysis of reconstructed genomes provides a powerful tool for expanding understanding to these understudied taxa.
+host-associated bacterial species are without isolated representatives [@Lagkouvardos2017], let alone characterized [@Stewart2012], combining experimental data from complex communities with the analysis of reconstructed genomes provides a powerful tool for expanding understanding to these understudied taxa.